MrStrange545/Present22/README.md

 2. Complete Diploma in Programming go for internship in MAANG.
 3. Complete B.Sc and get a job in Other Country.
 4. Do job there and keep upgrading yourself daily so that one day you can become Robotics developer.

+**NOTE**:
+- The main thing is that I only need to focus on my calendar.
+- Anuything You want to study new, Jst add it to your calendar.

+**Important Tips**:
+- Make Short and relevant Notes only.
+Not descriptive Notes.